Oh hey friends. It’s been an interesting summer—to say the least.

 One Saturday, I was sitting at church in a training meeting and decided to check my email.
 I have two email accounts, one for personal/promotional emails and the other that is strictly business and I’m very careful not to sign the business email up for any promotional emails.
 When I saw there was an order confirmation from Barnes and Noble for something, a flurry of texts went off to my parents asking if anyone had used my business credit card.
 I knew this would be highly odd of them to do, so I honestly thought my credit card had been hacked.
 After bracing myself to deal with this fiasco, I opened the order confirmation to see if I could find out anything else and found out that it was actually a gift…and there was a gift message.

 After a week of going after it really hard, I realized that whoever had sent it to me had done a most thorough job of covering their tracks and they would reveal themselves only when they were ready.
-Another possibility was that they were maybe just a weird creeper.

 A bit later in the spring, our families were invited to a get-together with mutual friends.
 I wasn’t going to go.
 My spring had been relatively drama-free (besides the book) and I was enjoying it that way.
 But when my cousin cancelled his plans at our house for that day, my Mom insisted that our entire family go.
-I knew Drew would be there and for some reason, my nerves were skyrocketing.

 Mom invited Drew over for dinner before our family walked out the door for the night.
 Subtle, Mom.
 But he didn’t say goodbye to me, so I really had no idea.